xvnpw/xvnpw.github.io/content/posts/scaling-threat-modeling-with-ai.md

 ## Reflecting on the Journey: Evaluating the Results

 While I haven't yet conducted an exhaustive review of all 1,000 threat models 😅, initial assessments are promising.
-The methodology demonstrates significant potential in producing valuable security documentation at scale. some interesting patterns emerged:
+The methodology demonstrates significant potential in producing valuable security documentation at scale.
+Some interesting patterns emerged:

 - **Holistic Insights**: Having all four documents provides different perspectives and insights.
 Individually, none are perfect, but together they offer a comprehensive view of the project's security posture.
 - **Solid Threats**: The threats identified are solid — not mind-blowing, but relevant and actionable.